tirthasheshpatel/tirthasheshpatel.github.io/_posts/2020-3-28-deep-learning-rbm.md

 ![Generated instance](/images/graphical_models/rbm_generated_instance.png)

 You can see the generated image is very similar to the one on which the model was trained!
-This is because there is only one image and we have set a very high dimentional latent space.
+This is because there is only one image and we have set a very high dimensional latent space.

 - Good Generator: Let's train our model on 100 images of a handwritten 3 and see its performance.
 I have trained the below model with 1 training instance with $784 (28 \times 28)$ visible variables and $30$ hidden/latent variables for 20 ``epochs``, 100 ``burn_in`` steps (the samples we are going to disregard), 1000 ``tune`` steps (samples we are going to use to estimate the gradient), and a learning rate of ``0.5``.